Fernando Wood: Civil War and Reconstruction

 Wood was one of the main opponents of the Thirteenth Amendment to the United States Constitution which abolished slavery and was critical in blocking the measure in the House when it first came up for a vote in June 1864.
 Wood attacked anti-slavery War Democrats as having "a white man's face on the body of a negro," and supported state-level Democratic Party platforms that advocated constitutional amendments protecting slavery.
-He argued that the amendment "strikes at property," and took the power of regulating slavery away from the states, where it rightfully belonged.
+He argued that the amendment "strikes at property" and took the power of regulating slavery away from the states, where it rightfully belonged.

 On January 15, 1868, Wood was censured for the use of unparliamentary language.
-During debate on the floor the House of Representatives, Wood called a piece of legislation "A monstrosity, a measure the most infamous of the many infamous acts of this infamous Congress."
+During debate on the floor of the House of Representatives, Wood called a piece of legislation "A monstrosity, a measure the most infamous of the many infamous acts of this infamous Congress."
 An uproar immediately followed this utterance, and Wood was not permitted to continue.
 This was followed by a motion by Henry L. Dawes to censure Wood, which passed by a vote of 114-39.

 Notwithstanding his censure, Wood still managed to defeat Dr. Francis Thomas, the Republican candidate, by a narrow margin in the election of that year.

 Wood served as chairman for the Committee on Ways and Means in both the 45th and 46th Congress (1877–1881).

 Personal life

 Personality and appearance

 Wood was slightly over six feet, making him tall for his time.
 Contemporaries described him as "strikingly handsome," but he dressed plainly and showed little emotion.
 Wood's biographer Jerome Mushkat describes him as a totally self-reliant man of "soaring ambition" and "an almost dictatorial obsession to control men and events."